Wyde & Associates, PLLC Texas Record Clearing

 Call Now

-4.6 Google Rating Board-Certified Criminal Law 35+ Years in Texas Courts Flat-Fee From $1,395 You Never Appear in Court
+4.6 Google Rating Board-Certified Criminal Law 35+ Years in Texas Courts Flat-Fee From $1,395 We Appear in Court for You

 Clear Your Harris County Criminal Record With a Board-Certified Texas Expunction Lawyer

 Arrested in Houston?
-If your case was dismissed, no-billed, or acquitted, Texas law lets you erase it for good — and we file the entire Harris County expunction so you never appear in court.
+If your case was dismissed, no-billed, or acquitted, Texas law lets you erase it for good — and we file the entire Harris County expunction so in nearly every case you never appear in court.

 Check If You Qualify →